felladrin/linkedin-autoconnect-chrome-extension/README.md

 You can still run this extension manually.
 It's pretty simple to get it working:

-1. Download the [latest release of LinkedIn AutoConnect](https://github.com/felladrin/linkedin-autoconnect-chrome-extension/releases) and unzip it somewhere on your computer.
+1. Download the [latest release of LinkedIn AutoConnect](https://github.com/felladrin/linkedin-autoconnect-chrome-extension/releases) and unzip it.
 2. Open Google Chrome, type `chrome://extensions` on your address bar and hit Enter.
 3. On the Chrome Extensions page, check the `Developer mode` box.
 New buttons will be displayed.
 4. Click on the button `Load unpacked extension...`.
 5. Navigate to the folder where you unzipped the extension, select the `src` folder and click 'Open'.
-6. Then the extension shows up loaded and enabled, so you can use it by clicking its icon on the upper-right corner of Chrome.
+6. The extension should now be loaded and enabled, so you can use it by clicking the LinkedIn AutoConnect icon.

 ## Screenshots